What's the link between lung conditions and mental health?

 you’re having thoughts about harming yourself or taking your own life.

-Alongside support from your GP or specialist team, there are lots of things you can do to support your emotional well-being.
+Alongside support from your GP or specialist team, there are lots of things you can do to support your emotional wellbeing.

 Breathing exercises

-Depending on your lung condition, there are different breathing exercises that help with your breathing and can also help to calm you down if you’re feeling anxious or stressed.
-A physiotherapist or respiratory nurse can explain about the best techniques for you, which could include:
+Depending on your lung condition, there are different breathing exercises that help with your breathing and calm you down if you’re feeling anxious or stressed.

 - pulmonary rehabilitation (PR) courses can help you learn effective breathing techniques.
 You can ask your GP or specialist for a referral.